crickbabs/BABS-RNASeq/docs/install.md

 ## Install Nextflow

-To run Nextflow it needs to be executable on the command-line.
+To run Nextflow, it needs to be executable on the command-line.
 On an environment module system such as the one at The Francis Crick Institute this can be achieved by running the following command:

 ```bash
 module load nextflow/0.30.0